 At the time, there was not even a word to describe the technological solutions to the problems in the trade industry.
 Yet these solutions are what AREA42 is focusing on, especially when it comes to financing, insurance, and guarantee solutions.
 "We came up with the word TradeTech pretty quickly.
 Because the WEF was working on similar issues, we joined forces from the very beginning."

-The WEF released a first report on TradeTech in 2020, with the help of AREA42.
+The WEF, with the help of AREA42, released its first report on TradeTech in 2020.
 That one served mainly to frame the landscape and get a clear definition of the concept of TradeTech.
-In a new report called 5G of TradeTech, which was released end last month, we focus on concrete issues that need to be addressed.
+In the new report, 5G of TradeTech, which was released at the end last month, we focus on concrete issues that need to be addressed.
 In total, it covers 5 Global Topics - hence the report's name.

 "Several topics are right up our alley.
 For example, there is a chapter on determining the identity of something.
 Think of two companies with exactly or almost the same name.
 How do you know who you are dealing with?
 The same goes for addresses, which are not always unique.
 VAT numbers can be a help, but not all countries use them.
 What is the unique identifier?" says Lode Vermeersch.

 “In addition to companies, you have to be able to identify people.
 Even more difficult is identifying objects.
 In the chapter on identification, we also look at what 'a contract' and 'an invoice' are, two essential concepts for the definition of transactions.”